serverpod/relic/doc/site/docs/02-core-concepts/06-body.md

 ## Stream-based bodies

 Relic’s stream-based approach makes it practical to handle large payloads without exhausting memory, since data is processed incrementally.
-This pattern is especially helpful for uploads and transformations that work chunk by chunk:
+This pattern is especially helpful for uploads and transformations that work chunk by chunk.

 ```dart title="body_example.dart"
 /// File upload handler with size validation